 “Are you coming from our place?”
 Sati asked.
 “We had just gone to see a house.
 But it’s no good, can’t stay there.
 This is my sister Hena.”

 Sati looked proud showing off her pretty young sister.
-There were dark circles under (??around?)
-Hena’s eyes.
-Saroj looked closely at the dark smears on her eyelids and brows too, like an exhausted dancer after spending long hours on stage.
+There were dark circles under Hena’s eyes.
+Saroj looked closely at the dark smears on her eyelids and brows too.
+She looked like an exhausted dancer after spending long hours on stage.

 Saroj, by habit, raised his hands in greeting but Hena already made her namaskar saying, “Namaskar, Apa still can’t forget her adab to do namaskar, yet she’s the one who lived in Calcutta.
 Wow!
 You are so handsome!
 You knew Apa from Calcutta, right?”